Protestantism in Brazil: Since 1945

 Protestantism, which has resisted syncretism more than other Christian churches have in the diverse country, established a significant presence in Brazil during the first half of the 20th century and grew during the second half.
 Protestants accounted for fewer than 5% of the population until the 1960s, but by 2000 made up over 15% of those affiliated with a church.
 Pentecostals and Charismatic groups account for most of this expansion.
 This expansion has historically been attributed to the efforts of American missionaries, entrepreneurs and politicians (including the Central Intelligence Agency) with expanding evangelical theology in South America as a counter to communism, socialism, and other movements including Latin American Catholicism's growing liberation theology.

 After centuries of persecution under Portuguese colonial rule, which was successful in consolidating Catholicism in the country, Protestant denominations have seen a rapid growth in their number of followers since the last decades of the 20th century.

 Until the late 1970s, the majority of Brazilian Protestants were Lutherans, Presbyterians, or Baptists; however, the Pentecostals, especially from neo-charismatic churches linked to the prosperity doctrine, have grown significantly in number since then.

 Through the 20th century efforts of the Seventh-day Adventists, Brazilians developed a Seventh-day Adventist educational system with over 475 elementary schools, 67 secondary schools, two colleges and a university.
 The rich and the poor remained traditional Catholics, while most Evangelical Protestants were in the new lower-middle class, known as the "C class" (in a A–E classification system).
 A 2015 survey in Brazil found that the majority of prisoners may be Evangelicals.

 At the time of the 2000 census, due to evangelism and missionary work, 15.4% of the Brazilian population began to identify as Protestant.
-Research conducted by the Datafolha institute showed that an estimated 31% of Brazilians became Protestants as of 2020.
+Research conducted by the Datafolha institute showed that an estimated 31% of Brazilians were Protestants as of 2020.
 The 2010 census found that 22.2% were Protestant, while a 2020 survey from ARDA estimated a 15.12% Protestant population, down from Datafolha's studies.

 With the growth of Evangelicalism and Pentecostal churches across Brazil, however, as of 2023, there has been an increase in religious intolerance toward non-Protestants; Afro-Brazilian religious leaders and institutions have been targeted and destroyed, sparking numerous interfaith protests.
 An Afro-Brazilian priestess was also murdered.
 As of 2024, Evangelicals were labeled as the most intolerant of religious groups in Brazil.
+From 2024-2025, a lawsuit was re-opened after a Brazilian Catholic and Brazilian atheist police officer among others were allegedly forced to attend Evangelical gatherings.